Browser support of FIDO2 passwordless authentication

 This table shows support for authenticating Microsoft Entra ID and Microsoft Accounts (MSA).
 Microsoft accounts are created by consumers for services such as Xbox, Skype, or Outlook.com.

 This is the view for web support.
-Authentication for native apps in iOS and Android isn't available yet.
+Authentication for native apps in macOS, iOS and Android isn't available yet.

 Browser support for each platform